fastplotlib/fastplotlib/GOVERNANCE.md

 #### Until February 28, 2025

-During early stages of fastplotlib development, changes to the governance document may be made directly through unanimous approval by the original maintainers, Kushal Kolar & Caitlin Lewis, without contacting the neutral moderator.
+During early stages of fastplotlib development, changes to the governance document may be made directly through unanimous approval by the original maintainers, Kushal Kolar & Caitlin Lewis, without contacting the neutral moderator or consulting with the advisory committee.
+They (Kushal & Caitlin) may also add new members to the advisory committee through unanimous approval.

 #### After February 28, 2025